canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 allEmployees.Where(t => t.YearsWorked >= 10);
 ```

-## How to declare a method that receives `Func` or `Action`?
+## How to declare a method that receives Func or Action?

 To a declare a method that uses `Func` or `Action` as an input parameter, you have to use them like regular paramaters.
-Then, you have to either call `Invoke` on it or put parenthesis around the name passing the appropiate parameter values.
+Then, you have to either call `Invoke` on it or put parenthesis next to the name passing the appropiate parameters.

 Let's see an example of a method that uses `Func`.